Making the desert bloom: Depictions of pre-Zionist landscape and agriculture

-However, descriptions of the coast differ, such as Sir Fredrick Treves' recounting of the various gardens and forests of Jaffa: "the town, except where it fronts the sea, is hemmed around by orange gardens, and the green of the orange tree never falters or grows dim."
-He also notes the hedges of prickly pear and groves of sycamore, locust, oleander, cedar, and olive that adorn the streets, and how in spring, the path to Jerusalem is filled with flowers.
+Twain's book became a best-seller and painted the Levant's landscape to many in the Anglophone world as overwhelmingly dry and inhospitable.
+Archelogist Michael Press notes how Twain's depictions continue to be a point of reference for contemporary Israeli society in contrast to the afforestation and agriculture projects undertaken in present times, being mentioned by those like Benjamin Netanyahu and Alan Dershowitz.

-Ahad Ha'am, in an article called Truth from Eretz Israel, similarly spoke of cultivation and vegetation within Palestine:
+Ahad Ha'am, in an article called Truth from Eretz Israel, spoke conversely of cultivation and vegetation within Palestine:

 From abroad, we are accustomed to believe that Eretz Israel is presently almost totally desolate, a uncultivated desert, and that anyone wishing to buy land there can come and buy all he wants.
 But in truth that is not so.
 In the entire land, it is hard to find tillable land that is not already tilled [...]
 Not the peasants alone, but the owners of large properties as well, do not easily part with good land that has no drawbacks.
 Many of our people who came to buy land have been in Eretz Israel for months, and have toured its length and width, without finding what they seek.

 In this piece, he also repudiated the common claim that those living there, cultivating the land, did so mindlessly: "From abroad we are accustomed to believing that the Arabs are all desert savages, like donkeys, who neither see nor understand what goes on around them.
 But this is a big mistake.
 The Arab, like all children of Shem, has a sharp intellect and is very cunning."